top of page

 86 digital multi-media experiences, created by audio-visual, multimedia and software design firm AY-PE, complement the displays and exhibits, and give extra opportunities for interaction and education.
 I have enjoyed several of their installations, such as the animations at Edinburgh Castle and Titanic, Belfast.

-A child in a red sweater interacts with museum exhibits on a Frazer Nash display.
+A child in a red sweater interacts with Silverstone museum exhibits on a Frazer Nash display.
 Comics and car-themed panels on walls.
 Text includes "The 500 Club was created in 1946."

 The chequered flag was finally waved when the museum, a £20 million investment for the client The British Racing Drivers' Club (BRDC), opened on 6th March 2020.
-Noone at the opening ceremony, including Prince Harry and then Formula 1 world champion Lewis Hamilton, could have predicted what was to come just days after, when the COVID-19 pandemic forced the museum to close its doors.
+No one at the opening ceremony, including Prince Harry and then Formula 1 world champion Lewis Hamilton, could have predicted what was to come just days after, when the COVID-19 pandemic forced the museum to close its doors.

 The museum was given £710k in emergency culture government funding in 2021, after receiving $572k in 2020 from the Culture Recovery Fund, to help with the negative effects of Covid pandemic closure and restrictions, eventually reopening on 17th May 2021.
+In 2024 alone, more than 160,000 visitors passed through their doors.

 Entrance

-Modern building with glass facade, "Silverstone Interactive Museum" sign, green lawn, bare trees, cloudy sky, two people walking.
+Modern building with glass facade, "Silverstone Museum" sign, green lawn, bare trees, cloudy sky, two people walking.

 From the car park out front, you head across the block-paved path, studded with the names of drivers from history.
 We spent a few minutes trying to find ones we knew.

 Head inside and you enter a double height foyer with Lewis Hamilton's 2016 Mercedes F1 W07 Hybrid hanging above you from the ceiling.
 There's a small ticket desk where you check in and collect your wristband.
 After this, your time is your own, as the museum is self-guided.
-Our visit was on Mother's Day, a Sunday in March, and it was surprisingly quiet.
+Our visit was on Mother's Day, and it was surprisingly quiet.
 It proved to be the perfect Mother's Day treat for me.

 Pre-show